Blockchaindevscol/beatschain/cmd/checkpoint-admin/README.md

 ### Enable checkpoint oracle in your private network

-Currently, only the beats mainnet and the default supported test networks (ropsten, rinkeby, goerli) activate this feature.
+Currently, only the Beats mainnet and the default supported test networks (ropsten, rinkeby, goerli) activate this feature.
 If you want to activate this feature in your private network, you can overwrite the relevant checkpoint oracle settings through the configuration file after deploying the oracle contract.

 * Get your node configuration file `gbeats dumpconfig OTHER_COMMAND_LINE_OPTIONS > config.toml`
 * Edit the configuration file and add the following information